fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 ---
 title: Flow Label
-sidebar_position: 0.75
+sidebar_position: 2
 ---

-Every [flow][flow] is annotated with a set of **flow labels**.
+Every [Flow][flow] is annotated with a set of **flow labels**.
 Each flow label is a key:value pair.
-Eg. if a flow is annotated with `user_tier:gold` label, then `user_tier` is a label key and `gold` is a label value.
+If a Flow is annotated with `user_tier:gold` label, then `user_tier` is a label key and `gold` is a label value.

-Flow labels are used used in different ways in Aperture:
+Flow labels are used in different ways in Aperture:

 - [Flow selector][selector] can select flows based on flow labels, thus flow labels can be used to narrow the scope of [Classifiers][classifier], Limiters